Remote processing#

 Note

+Note that our public sever only supports open-source tools and PDKs.
 In the event that our servers are busy processing a large number of jobs, your job may get queued and experience delays in processing.
-We appreciate your patience during this public beta period.

 Even though our publicly-available servers only support open-source IP and tools, the remote API is capable of supporting any SiliconCompiler modules which the server operators wish to install.
 If you are interested in creating a custom server implementation, we provide a minimal example development server which can be used as a starting point.
 You can also find descriptions of the core remote API calls in the remote API section.